Sector Rotation Screen

 A weekly methodology demo.
 Open source, transparent rules.

-Every Sunday afternoon, GitHub Actions runs an 11-SPDR-ETF screen against three signals — seasonality, economic-cycle fit, and relative strength vs SPY — runs a 15-year backtest, and asks Claude for a brief commentary on what the output said.
+Every Sunday afternoon, GitHub Actions runs an 11-SPDR-ETF screen against three signals (seasonality, economic-cycle fit, and relative strength vs SPY), runs a backtest anchored to May 2011, and asks Anthropic's Claude for a brief commentary on what the output said.

 ⚠️ Not financial advice.
-This is auto-generated each week by Claude (Anthropic's AI model).
-Brian Beals is not a registered investment advisor, and Claude is not licensed to provide personalized financial advice.
+This is auto-generated each week by Anthropic's Claude (an AI model).
+Brian Beals is not a registered investment advisor, and Anthropic's Claude is not licensed to provide personalized financial advice.
 The screener is a research and methodology demo, not a recommendation system.
 Past performance does not predict future results.
 Do your own research before making any investment decisions.

 Dashboard ↗